Transport-for-the-North/caf.van/docs/source/usage/inputs.rst

 -----------

-Matrix CSV containing the cost values for all zones in the model, the units of the costs should be the same as the units in the :ref:`trip length distribution`.
+Matrix CSV containing the cost values for all zones in the model, the units of the costs should be the same as the units in the :ref:`usage/inputs:trip length distribution`.
 The CSV file should be in square matrix format where the first column and row contains all the zone numbers, an example of a three by three matrix with the same costs for all zones is shown below.